typelevel/cats/docs/src/main/mdoc/datatypes/writert.md

 ## Example

-As en example, we can consider a simple naive console application that pings mulitple http well known services and collect the time spent in each call, returning the total time of the whole execution at the end.
+As en example, we can consider a simple naive console application that pings multiple HTTP well-known services and collect the time spent in each call, returning the total time of the whole execution at the end.
 We will simulate the calls by successful `Future` values.